 What Happened to the Mouse?: In The Angel of Darkness, Gunderson, the big brute, is sent to contain the situation involving the proto-Nephilim.
 He is never seen or mentioned again.
 This is quite jarring, because he was one of the members of Eckhardt's Cabal.

 Jean-Yves, a close friend of Lara's, completely disappears between The Last Revelation and Chronicles.
 This was due to legal trouble between Eidos and an archaeologist of the same name, who complained that Jean-Yves resembled him in both profession and name.
 Because of this, the decision was made to remove Jean-Yves from Chronicles and replace him with a different friend of Lara's, Charles Kane.
+The original storyboards found in the Special Features section of Chronicles censor out the character's name due to this.

 What the Hell, Hero?: In Underworld Zip is angered at Lara's desire to continue her search for Thor's Hammer after Alister is murdered.